Naomi Watts Quotes

 If I have to produce movies, direct movies, whatever to change the way Hollywood treats older women, I'll do it.
 If I have to bend the rules, I will.
 If I have to break them, I will.

-Even during my most intense scenes with Sean Penn
+Even during my most intense scenes with writing a good essay

 (in 21 Grams